esoroush/Dato-Predictive-Service-Client-Java/README.md

 is launched with a self-signed certificate or without certificate, please set to **false** the last parameter of the constructor.

-The PredictiveServiceClient can also be constructed from using a Predictive Service [client configuration file](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.save_client_config.html).
+The PredictiveServiceClient can also be constructed by using a Predictive Service [client configuration file](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.save_client_config.html).
 ```java
 PredictiveServiceClient client = new PredictiveServiceClient("path to config file");